minio/docs/source/reference/minio-mc/mc-mv.rst

    :ref:`alias <alias>` of a configured S3 service as the prefix to the :mc-cmd:`~mc mv TARGET` path.

-   For moving an object from MinIO or another S3-compatible service, specify the :ref:`alias <alias>` and hte full path to the object(s) (e.g. bucket and path to objects).
+   For moving an object from MinIO, specify the :ref:`alias <alias>` and hte full path to the object(s) (e.g. bucket and path to objects).
 For example: